Denny Hulme

 Hulme showed versatility by dominating the Canadian-American Challenge Cup (Can-Am) for Group 7 sports cars.
-As a member of the McLaren team that won five straight titles between 1967 and 1971, he won the individual Drivers' Championship twice and runner-up on four other occasions.
+As a member of the McLaren team that won five straight titles between 1967 and 1971, he won the individual Drivers' Championship twice and was runner-up on four other occasions.

-Following his Formula One tenure with Brabham, Hulme raced for McLaren in multiple formats—Formula One, Can-Am, and at the Indianapolis 500.
-Hulme retired from Formula One at the end of the 1974 season but continued to race Australian Touring Cars.

 Hulme was nicknamed 'The Bear', because of his "gruff nature" and "rugged features"; however, he was also "sensitive (...) unable to express his feelings, except in a racing car".
 During the early part of his career, Hulme preferred to race bare foot as he believed that it gave him a better feel of the throttle.
 This changed in 1960 when he started competing in the more highly regulated European championships.

-During his career, Hulme drove the most powerful cars of his era.
-He raced in F1, F2, Indycars, saloon/touring cars, CanAm and endurance races, all during the same season.
-After retiring from F1, he even drove in truck races.

-Hulme's death by heart attack, whilst driving a BMW M3 during the Bathurst 1000 in Australia, made him the seventh former Formula One champion to die, and the first to die of natural causes (versus three racing incidents, two incidents on public roads and one incident involving aircraft).
+Following his Formula One tenure with Brabham, Hulme raced for McLaren in multiple formats—Formula One, Can-Am, and at the Indianapolis 500.
+Hulme retired from Formula One at the end of the 1974 season but continued to race Australian Touring Cars.